WaterBender231/wef-nexus-online-course/energysecurity/42GlobalChallenges.md

 ![Untitled](4%202%20Global%20e75fb/Untitled%208.png)

-Rentschler et al., 2019
+<p><small>Rentschler et al., 2019.</small></p>
+<p><small>  </small></p>

 The study also found that the outages come along with considerable costs for the economy of the considered countries.
 In total, the estimated losses from sales due to the outages of these firms make up for around $US 82 billion annually (Runtschler et al. 2019), not considering the costs for alternative electricity generation.
 The map shows where the costs are highest.
 In addition to these financial losses, the unreliable access to energy proved to be a major barrier for market entry, since backup generators are expensive and mostly not available to small firms.
 This restricts  entrepreneurship and innovation, as well as external investments (Mensah 2018).

 Investments in back-up power generators are opportunity costs that hinder further growth.
 In the case of Africa, increasing the frequency of power outages by one percent is projected to lead to a reduction of the GDP per capita by as much as 2.9 % in the long run (Runtschler et al. 2019).
 Apart from the cost on firms and enterprises, there are also direct effects of outages on the general population.
 Frequent outages in Ethiopia and Nigeria have been shown to increase criminality and cause a heightened sense of insecurity among the population.
 (Amadi 2015; Meles 2020).

 **Relationship – power outages vs GDP**